taekwondodev/go-REST-Authentication/README.md

 ## Docker

 I use docker to manage dependencies.
-I divided the project into 3 containers: backend, test, postgres.
-So every container will run indipendently from the other two.
+I divided the project into 4 containers: backend, test, postgres, flyway.
+So every container will run indipendently from the others.

 ## Requirements

 - Install [Docker](https://docs.docker.com/engine/install/)
+- Install [Go](https://go.dev/dl/) (optional, only for local development)

 ## Usage